 - SSO (Single Sign On): These partners focus on authentication for end users to securely sign on.

 - CI/CD: These partners focus on continuous integration and continuous delivery/deployment.

 - VCS: These partners focus on tracking and managing software code changes.

 Most workflow partners integrate with the Terraform workflow itself.
 Run tasks allow Terraform Cloud to execute tasks in external systems at specific points in the Terraform Cloud run lifecycle.
 This offers much more extensibility to Terraform Cloud customers, enabling them to integrate your services into the Terraform Cloud workflow.
 The beta release of this feature allows users to add and execute these tasks during the new pre-apply stage which exists in between the plan and apply stages.
 Eventually, we will open the entire workflow to Terraform Cloud users, including the pre-plan and post apply stages.
-Reference the Terraform Cloud Integrations documentation for more details.
+Reference the Terraform Cloud Integrations or Terraform Enterprise Integrations documentation for more details.

 Our Infrastructure Partners typically have the following use cases: